-- Given the Union and the United Kingdom's geographic proximity and economic interdependence, the envisaged partnership must ensure open and fair competition, encompassing robust commitments to ensure a level playing field.
+94. Given the Union and the United Kingdom's geographic proximity and economic interdependence, the envisaged partnership must ensure open and fair competition, encompassing robust commitments to ensure a level playing field.
 These commitments should be commensurate with the scope and depth of the overall envisaged partnership and the economic connectedness of the Parties.
-These commitments should prevent distortions of trade and unfair competitive advantages.
-To that end, the envisaged agreement should uphold the common high standards in the areas of State aid, competition, state-owned enterprises, social and employment standards, environmental standards, climate change, and relevant tax matters.
+These commitments should prevent distortions of trade and unfair competitive advantages so as to ensure a sustainable and long-lasting relationship between the Parties.
+To that end, the envisaged agreement should uphold common high standards, and corresponding high standards over time with Union standards as a reference point, in the areas of State aid, competition, state-owned enterprises, social and employment standards, environmental standards, climate change, relevant tax matters and other regulatory measures and practices in these areas.
 In so doing, the agreement should rely on appropriate and relevant Union and international standards.
-It should include adequate mechanisms to ensure effective implementation domestically, enforcement and dispute settlement, including appropriate remedies.
-The Union should also have the possibility to apply autonomous interim measures to react quickly to disruptions of the equal conditions of competition in relevant areas. - 90.
-The envisaged partnership should commit the Parties to continue improving their respective levels of protection with the goal of ensuring high levels of protection in the areas referred to in paragraph 89.
+It should include for each of those areas adequate mechanisms to ensure effective implementation domestically, enforcement and dispute settlement, including appropriate remedies.
+The Union should also have the possibility to apply autonomous, including interim, measures to react quickly to disruptions of the equal conditions of competition in relevant areas, with Union standards as a reference point.

+95. The envisaged partnership should commit the Parties to continue improving their respective levels of protection with the goal of ensuring corresponding high levels of protection over time in the areas referred to in paragraph 94.
 The governing body should be empowered to modify the level playing field commitments in order to include additional areas or to lay down higher standards over time.